 The Ruthless Toyboy

 Once established as a star he continued his womanising ways.
-With Loretta Young he fathered an illegitimate child whom he never acknowledged, and even when married to his soulmate, Carole Lombard he conducted an affair with Lana Turner.
-The sudden, tragic death of Carole Lombard in an air crash traumatised him and pushed him into the arms of a host of other women in a desperate search to recreate the happiness he had known with Carole.
+With Loretta Young, he fathered an illegitimate child whom he never acknowledged, and even when married to his soulmate, Carole Lombard, he conducted an affair with Lana Turner.
+The sudden, tragic death of Lombard in an air crash traumatised him and pushed him into the arms of a host of other women in a desperate search to recreate the happiness he had known with Lombard.

 This is Clark Gable's story.